kailash-manasarovar/statement/docs/timeline/2022/november.md

     - On the same day, a man called [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band) is accepting a prize from the Generalitat in Valencia.

 - There was no reason to think his name false at the time, other than when I asked him his name, and he answered Vidal, it didn't ring true somehow.
 He didn't seem to believe it as he was saying it.
-- After I entered the class, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere except up and down the room a bit, and then he was moving to the door, and he kept saying he was going to the toilet.
+- After I entered the class, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere except up and down the room a bit, and looking at his phone, and then suddenly he was moving to the door, and he kept saying he was going to the toilet.
-- It was weird and contrived.
+- It was weird and contrived, set up.
 - The toilet is just next door to room 6 at the conservatory.
 - He went out and I heard him "bump" into a woman and start talking to her.
-- I started to feel a light headed and smiley, flushed, high.
+- I was feeling light-headed and smiley, flushed, high.
 - I heard someone say my name loudly, *Katharine*, and so I looked out of the door.
 - The trumpet teacher was standing over Ana Requena Marín, the violin teacher, and talking to her softly.

 ![Ana outside the toilet](../../content/images/ana-outside-the-toilet.png)

 - It sounds like he's explaining why he's only just arrived at class at the end of November and missed two months of the year already.
 I don't understand what he is saying.
-- I'm sort of amazed by him but I'm not quite sure why.
+- I'm sort of amazed by this man but I'm not sure why.

 !!! tip "Incidentally"
     - In a future class I actually asked him directly where he had been for September, October, and most of November.
     - He answered in a bizarre and incomprehensible babble of Spanish and Valenciano, obviously so that I didn't understand.

 - Ana was sort of slouching and looking embarrassed and answering him sheepishly.
+- The love-triangle intrigue trap had been set while I was extremely high.
-- He came back into class and I was feeling very light-headed and a little high actually, smiley.
+- He came back into class.
+- I was feeling very light-headed and high, smiley.
 - I believe this is where they first did a switcheroo, a new man came back into class, I think it was [the first man](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man), the man who gave me a genuinely good feeling.
 - My heart was racing.
 - I thought it was because I fancied this man.